Table of Contents

 - What is the treatment for kidney pain?

-Kidney pain facts
+Kidney pain definition and facts

 - The function and purpose of the kidneys are to remove excess fluid and waste products from the body.